Of the three

 starts and ends, so it can usually reclaim all rows except the

 partially written one.
-Note that

-indexes can always be reconstructed based on the data rows.
+can always be reconstructed based on the data rows.

 TEXT columns.
 Creating a table

-with these columns with an explicit
+having such columns with an explicit

-ROW_FORMAT clause will not raise an error
+ROW_FORMAT clause does not raise an error

-or warning; the format specification will be ignored.
+or warning; the format specification is ignored.